scottgoering/HeaterMeter-wiki/HeaterMeter-Device-Registration.md

 ### It says there are no HeaterMeter (sad nugget)

-On a brand new fresh firmware install, it may take a few minutes before the HeaterMeter registers for the first time.
+On a brand new fresh firmware install (LinkMeter v12 and above), it may take a few minutes before the HeaterMeter registers for the first time.
 If no HeaterMeter are found, the page will automatically refresh itself until a device is found.
 If nothing shows up after five minutes, there's almost certainly a problem with your HeaterMeter not getting on the network.

 ### Will the world be able to connect to my HeaterMeter?